Eta2Zeta/QGT_Lib/README.md

  This library does the essential Caulations for the Quantum Geometric Tensor

+## How to use it

+1. Define your Hamiltonian in Hamiltonian_v2.py in Library
+2. Run Eigenvalues_Calc.py with your Hamiltonian as the Hamiltonian Obj
+3. Run QGT_Calc.py

 ## Naming conventions for the QGT calculations on the kx ky grid